IBMiservices/ibmi-dependencies/README.md

 ```sh
 python install_deps.py
 ```
+or use the ctrl+shift+p and Execute task Install dependencies.

 This will read the `dependencies.json` file, clone the specified repositories into the `dep` directory, and remove the specific files and folders.